Benefits of Membership

 Free exchange of information.

-Download [ Access to the Northern Group’s extensive library].
+PDF Download [ Access to the Northern Group’s extensive library].

 Propagation sessions for exchange of methods and ideas.